VickyMahajanGitHub/VirtualAssistant_Vicky_Project1/README.md

-# VirtualAssistant_Vicky_Project1
+# Virtual_Voice Assistant
 It is a AI Virtual Assistant.
-Its Completely develop with Python.
+Its Completely develop using Python.
 <br>
 Author: Vicky Mahajan